tomjoht/tomjoht.github.io/_user_centered_doc/ucd-wayfinding.md

 type: notes_ucd
 ---

-> Provide navigational signposts &mdash; such as breadcrumbs or other workflow maps &mdash; to help orient users as to where they are in a larger system.
+> Provide navigational sign posts such as breadcrumbs or other workflow maps to help orient users as to where they are in a larger system.
 Don't assume that the user navigated to the current page following the path you intended.

 {% comment %}